Dissertation Requirements for Doctoral Degrees

 The following must be submitted to The Graduate College by the dissertation deadline listed on The Graduate College website:

-- sign and fax the form
+- printing, signing, scanning, and emailing the form